7 Most Common Network Vulnerabilities for Businesses

 If you’re using a weak or a default password on a web application or internal software program, you’re leaving yourself open to a data breach.
 Simple passwords like the default option, ‘password,’ or your business name are easy for malware programs to crack or for hackers to steal.
 Making sure you and your team are using stronger passwords.

-Check Your Firewall Configuration
+Poor Firewall Configuration

 Your firewall monitors incoming and outgoing network traffic and allows you to set up rules for access that prevents unauthorized sources from entering your network, or from people on your network from accessing security threats.
 This is an essential part of your security, but it has to be used correctly in order to block threats.